 In this blog we’ll describe what makes Artifact Registry unique and explain how to take advantage of Sysdig Secure image scanning to ensure the security and compliance of container images headed for production.

 Artifact Registry is the evolution of Google Container Registry.
 It provides a single place to store, manage, secure, and share container images as well as language and OS packages.
 Artifact Registry is fully integrated with Cloud Build, Google Cloud’s CI/CD platform, and other popular CI/CD and security tooling, giving developers and DevOps teams secure, private, build artifact storage anywhere Google Cloud is available.

 “Google Cloud’s Artifact Registry gives DevOps teams greater control over software delivery processes,” said Juan Sebastian Oviedo, Product Manager at Google Cloud.
 “We’re excited that Sysdig is delivering their capabilities in container security and monitoring to help organizations secure and gain greater visibility into their software supply chains.”

-Artifact Registry delivers several new features to support secure and efficient DevOps processes, including:
+Artifact Registry on GCP delivers several new features to support secure and efficient DevOps processes, including:

 - Support for regional repositories